tigerconnect/desktop-app/README.md

 Windows Single-click installer:
 * It will install the TigerConnect Desktop App for the current user.
+* It will not prompt for the installation location.
 * It will immediately launch the app after installation is complete.
 * It will automatically download and install updates when they are available, if your organization allows this.

 Windows Admin installer:
 * It will install the TigerConnect Desktop App for all users on the system.
+* It will prompt for the installation location and whether to run the app at login.
 * It does not immediately launch the app after installation is complete.
 * It will never download and install updates.